 First-class, business-class, and elite-tier passengers on most airlines may access one of the airport’s four VIP airport club lounges.

-There are three lounges located in Terminal 1, one in the European departures from the Schengen international area.
-For Domestic and Schengen flights you should arrive at the airport 2 hours before the scheduled departure time.
-If you are flying British Airways, you will get access to this third party lounge, The Joan Miró airport lounge, that BA uses in Barcelona airport.
+There are three lounges in Terminal 1, one in the European departures from the Schengen international area.
+For Domestic and Schengen flights, you should arrive at the airport 2 hours before the scheduled departure time.
+If you are flying British Airways, you will get access to this third-party lounge, The Joan Miró airport lounge, that BA uses in Barcelona airport.
 It’s after passport control and down the escalator.
 This lounge is open to Club Europe, plus BAEC Silver and Gold members and a guest on BA flights, but not Vueling.

-Recently (2018) this lounge underwent an upgrade and the food options are now particularly good with a chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
+Recently (2018), this lounge underwent an upgrade, and the food options are now particularly good with a chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
 On the drinks side, there are free-pour wines (including 3 Cavas), a fridgeful of beers, and soft drinks.
-This lounge can, however, get very busy which results in feelings of chaos with plates and cups left about.
+However, this lounge can get very busy, which results in feelings of chaos with plates and cups left about.

 If you are flying out of BCN via the Schengen area, you are by definition not flying out on Delta, but on one of the other SkyTeam carriers BUT it’s worth knowing that if you hold Delta premium elite lounge benefit, this will be honored, no matter in which cabin you are booked.